SiwaleKamasatjakul/course-recommendation-pipeline/README.md

 CREATE SCHEMA   IF NOT EXISTS ABACUS_ANALYTICS.STAGING;  -- typed views over RAW
 ```

-**Do not create the target table.** The connector builds and evolves it.

 > A Personal Database (`USER$<name>`) will not work as a target — privileges on
 > its objects cannot be granted to account roles, `CREATE` least of all.